Penny is one of the nicest people I know.

 When our kids were toddlers, we told them what to do and expected them to follow our instructions, mostly for their safety.

-Over the years, we get used to giving orders.
+Over the years, we get used to giving orders to younger children.

 Many of us have forgotten how to treat our children as people.